Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Results

-For model~2 with multi-\texttt{polconst}, the fit statistic was similar at 1256/1333 with \texttt{diskbb} PD = $4.95\pm 1.1$\% \& PA = $147.3^{\circ}\pm 8.2^{\circ}$.
+For model~2 with multiple \texttt{polconst}, the fit statistic was at 1220/1330 with \texttt{diskbb} PD = $3.3\pm 1.7$\% \& PA = $153^{\circ}\pm 14^{\circ}$ (at the 3$\sigma$ level).
 However, the PD of the \texttt{bbodyrad} could not be constrained.
-For model~3, the PD of \texttt{nthcomp} was found to be $4.7\pm 0.9$\% and PA of $144.6^{\circ} \pm 5.7^{\circ}$.
-The fit statistic was slightly worse at 1551/1333 and again, the PD of the \texttt{bbodyrad} component was unconstrained.
+For model~3, the PD was unconstrained for both \texttt{bbodyrad} and \texttt{nthcomp} components, and the fit statistic was slightly worse at 1661/1330.